2020 Highlight of Vietnam 11-day

 Sightseeing in Hoi An with a boat trip on the Thu Bon River

-The exquisitely preserved merchant town of Hoi An was declared a UNESCO World Heritage Site in 1999.
+The exquisitely preserved merchant town of Hoi An was declared a Unesco World Heritage Site in 1999.
 Its colourful shop houses and temples reflect a diverse heritage, dating back to the 16th and 17th century, when it was a major port for Western, Chinese and Japanese traders.
-Today it is a thriving centre of traditional crafts and a shopper's paradise, best explored on foot.
+Today it is a thriving centre of traditional crafts and a shoppers' paradise, best explored on foot.

 Wander through the cobbled streets, past low tile-roofed buildings, the bustling central market and the small harbour where colourfully painted boats are moored.
-The walking tour will include visits to a private house, where members of the same family have lived continuously for centuries in a traditional setting; to one of the family chapels built by prominent merchants and official families as centres for ancestor worship; and to a typical Chinese-style Pagoda or assembly hall.
+The walking tour will include visits to a private house, where members of the same family have lived continuously for centuries in a traditional setting; to one of the family chapels built by prominent merchant or official families as centres for ancestor worship; and to a typical Chinese-style Pagoda or assembly hall.

 Overnight in Hoi An